raymondlxc/100-days-of-code/r1-log.md

 ### R1D8
 Completed one medium problem on LeetCode, which is about linked list.
 At first it couldn't pass because an integer variable would overflow in some testcases.
 So I have to change to another method to solve the problem and I made it!

+### R1D9
+Today is R1D9.
+I wrote a few python class for an academic project.
+I havent' used python for a long time but I now could quickly adapt to it.
+The classes are used to complete some data manipulation.